lifeincha0s/HamsterTeam/README.md

 A Web-Based Survey Project

 ## Libraries currently being used
+- PHPMailer
-- PHPMailer: PHPMailer is available on [Packagist](https://packagist.org/packages/phpmailer/phpmailer)
+  PHPMailer is available on [Packagist](https://packagist.org/packages/phpmailer/phpmailer)